Why are Bengal Tigers Endangered?

 They are one of the largest wild cats alive and their presence has impacted many cultures.
 For many people, they represent strength, power, beauty, bravery and much more.
 For this reason, they have been associated with sports teams, rebel uprisings and even breakfast cereals.
 Such fascination has led to great reverence for the Bengal Tiger, but how come the Bengal tiger is endangered?

 Why are Bengal tigers endangered?

 Bengal tigers are hunted illegally because their skin and some body parts are considered useful for traditional Asian medicine.
-Besides, Bengal tigers also face population fragmentation, habitat loss, and destruction of their usual prey.
+Besides, Bengal tigers also face population fragmentation, habitat loss, and reduction of their usual prey.

-What do Bengal tigers prey on?
+What do Bengal tigers eat?

-Bengal tigers are carnivorous animals; they hunt large and medium-sized animals such as:
+Bengal tigers are carnivorous animals.
+They hunt large and medium-sized animals such as: